kivy/kivy/doc/sources/guide2/widgets.rst

 ----------------------

-A :class:`kivy.uix.widget.Widget` is the basic component of the interface, it can display things at places, and recieve touch (and other) events, and react to them.
+A :class:`kivy.uix.widget.Widget` is the basic component of the interface, it can display things at places, and receive touch (and other) events, and react to them.
 It's representation and behaviour.

 Manipulating the Widget tree